-We have secure safety procedures in place to ensure children are safe while in our care, including safety from abduction.
+We have secure safety procedures in place to ensure children are safe while in our care, including taking reasonable steps to ensure that children do not leave the premises unsupervised and to prevent unauthorised persons entering the premises and at risk of abduction.
 See Lockdown Policy for further details.
 Staff must be vigilant at all times and report any persons lingering on nursery property immediately.
 All doors and gates to the nursery are locked and cannot be accessed unless staff members allow individuals in.
 Parents are reminded on a regular basis not to allow anyone into the building whether they are known to them or not.